mark-summerfield/murmur/README.md

        STOP ; 20
 ```

-Here, 22 registers will be available (the exact number needed) as specified
-by the meta command, `^22`.

 The register number is shown in a comment at the end of each line.

 The first three lines label registers 1, 2, and 3 as `A`, `B`, and `C` and
 set their values to 19, 7, and 0.

 The line labelled `START` is the first line with a command.
-The urm will
+The URM will
 begin execution from the register labelled `START` or if there isn't one,
 from the first register containing a command.
 So in this case, with or
 without the `START` label, execution would begin from register 4.

 Program execution stops when the program counter (PC) is set to 0.
 The
 `STOP` meta-command is syntactic sugar for `Z(PC)`, itself syntactic sugar
 for `Z(0)`.
+(So although we've used the default size of 200 registers, this
-(This is why we need 22 registers, register 20 for the `Z`
+particular program needs only 22 registers, with register 20 for the `Z`
 command and register 21 for the `0` value.)

 It should be easy to follow how the program works.
 Or use the command line